The International Rescue Committee helps people whose lives have been shattered by conflict and disaster.

 This collaboration reached a new level of importance as cases of violence and abuse increased during the COVID-19 lockdowns.

-The IRC provided biweekly training to KAWUO on key topics requested by the organisation and we continue to provide technical support to KAWUO today.
+The IRC provided biweekly training to KAWUO on key topics requested by the organization and we continue to provide technical support to KAWUO today.

 EAGER in Sierra Leone: transforming educational opportunities for girls